geleto/cascador-ai/README.md

 *Cascador-AI* is evolving to enhance its capabilities and robustness.
 Here are the key features planned for future releases:

 - **Chat functionality** via create.Chat
 - **First-Class Evaluators for Quality, Safety, and Testing**: Evaluator system to enhance AI reliability through three key use cases: building self-correcting workflows, implementing live production guardrails, and integrating validation into automated tests.
-Accessible via two flexible patterns: a composable create.Evaluator wrapper that transparently wraps any renderer—preserving its original call signature and return as well as an universal evaluator property that can be added to any renderer for simple, declarative quality control.
+Accessible via two flexible patterns: a composable create.Evaluator wrapper that transparently wraps any component—preserving its original call signature and return as well as an universal evaluator property that can be added to any component for simple, declarative quality control.
 The system will support fine-grained control over retries and an option to throw exceptions on failure for seamless CI/CD integration.
 - **OpenTelemetry/MLflow integration**: MLflow's tracing, which captures your app's entire execution, including prompts, retrievals, tool calls.
 - **Automated Prompt Optimization**: Go beyond manual prompt engineering with a built-in create.Optimizer.
 Inspired by frameworks like DSPy, this feature will allow you to attach an optimizer to any generator.
 It will use your existing Evaluator as a guide to programmatically test and evolve your prompts, automatically discovering the highest-performing version for your specific task.
 This creates a powerful feedback loop, using the same components that guard your production app to continuously improve its core logic with minimal effort.
 - **Execution Replay and Debugging**: A planned Cascada feature - creating an advanced logging system, via a dedicated output handler, to capture the entire execution trace.
 This will allow developers to replay and inspect the sequence of operations and variable states for complex debugging, and will integrate seamlessly with the Evaluator's trace history.